1986 Arizona Wildcats football team

 The 1986 Arizona Wildcats football team represented the University of Arizona during the 1986 NCAA Division I-A football season.
 They were coached by Larry Smith in his seventh and final season.
 The Wildcats ended the season with a 9–3 record (5–3 in Pac-10) and won the Aloha Bowl against North Carolina for their first bowl win ever.

-A major highlight of the season was a 34–17 upset victory over rival Arizona State, that denied ASU an unbeaten season and chance at a potential national championship.
+The season was best known for a 34–17 upset victory over rival Arizona State in the regular season finale that denied ASU an unbeaten season and chance at a potential national championship.
 The game also was known for Arizona returning an interception for touchdown that broke the game open.

 After the season, Smith was hired by Pac-10 foe USC as the head coach (see below).
-He would be replaced by Hawaii coach Dick Tomey, who would ultimately have a successful tenure with the Wildcats.
+He was replaced by Hawaii coach Dick Tomey, who had a successful tenure with the Wildcats.

 Before the season

 Arizona finished the 1985 season with a record of 8–3–1 (5–2 in Pac-10) and tied with Georgia in the Sun Bowl.
 The team entered 1986 with high expectations, and had their live television ban lifted following sanctions against them from 1983.
 They were also eligible to be placed in the poll rankings in the season.
 In addition, the Wildcats began the year in contention for the Pac-10 title and Rose Bowl.